godotengine/godot-docs/learning/workflow/assets/import_process.rst

 Importing assets in Godot 3.0+
 ------------------------------

-Previously, importing assets in Godot 2.x required manual maintainance of a separate directory with source assets.
+Previously, importing assets in Godot 2.x required manual maintenance of a separate directory with source assets.
 Without doing this, it was impossible to specify how to convert and change import flags for textures, audios, scenes, etc.